rainbain/PowerBlocks/README.md

 # PowerBlocks SDK
-PowerBlocks is a fully independent SDK for Wii homebrew development designed from the ground up.
-It does not aim to serve as a direct stand in but offers the functionality needed for homebrew projects.
+PowerBlocks is a fully independent SDK for Wii homebrew development.

 This project is currently deep within development.
 Please feel free to contribute and check out CONTRIBUTING.md.